Kremlin crackdown silences war protests, from benign to bold

 Klokov was charged with spreading false information about the Russian armed forces and faces up to 10 years in prison.

-St. Petersburg artist Sasha Skolichenko also faces up to 10 years in prison on the same charge: She replaced price tags in a grocery store with antiwar flyers.
-On Wednesday, a court ordered Skolichenko to pretrial detention for 1 1/2 months.
+St. Petersburg artist Sasha Skochilenko also faces up to 10 years in prison on the same charge: She replaced price tags in a grocery store with antiwar flyers.
+On Wednesday, a court ordered Skochilenko to pretrial detention for 1 1/2 months.

 The Rev. Ioann Burdin, a Russian Orthodox priest in a village about 300 kilometers (about 185 miles) northeast of Moscow, was fined 35,000 rubles ($432) for “discrediting the Russian armed forces” after posting an antiwar statement on his church’s website and talking to a dozen congregants during a service about the pain he felt over people in Ukrain'e dying.